Real-time Twitter sentiment analysis in Azure Stream Analytics

-Now that Tweet events are streaming in real time from Twitter, we can set up a Stream Analytics job to analyze these events in real time.
+Now that tweet events are streaming in real time from Twitter, you can set up a Stream Analytics job to analyze these events in real time.

 Specify the job input

-In your Stream Analytics job, in Job Topology in the middle of the job pane, select INPUTS.
-Then select ADD.
+In your Stream Analytics job, under Job Topology in the middle of the job blade, click Inputs.

-EVENT HUB POLICY NAME: Select the event hub policy that you created earlier in this tutorial.
+Event hub: Select the event hub that you created earlier (

 Specify the job query